Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

    .. method:: execute(sql, [parameters])

       Executes an SQL statement.
-The SQL statement may be parameterized (i. e. placeholders instead of SQL literals).
+The SQL statement may be parametrized (i. e. placeholders instead of SQL literals).
 The :mod:`sqlite3` module supports two kinds of placeholders: question marks (qmark style) and named placeholders (named style).